OlaJamesO/aws-ha-threeteir-webapp/README.md

 the stack has already prepopulated all the field for me and I just made a few modifications and then I created the stack.
 ![creation progress](https://i.ibb.co/tmrgNss/image.png)

-After a few minute the CloudFormation Stack was ready and showed a status of *CREATE_COMPLETE*.
-![enter image description here](https://i.ibb.co/DL79QDP/image.png)
+![enter image description here](https://i.ibb.co/DL79QDP/image.png) **VPC created**

-## Verifying my configuration

-**VPC created**
-![enter image description here](https://i.ibb.co/7K0pHvx/vpc-verification.png)

-**VPC Subnets created**
+![enter image description here](https://i.ibb.co/7K0pHvx/vpc-verification.png) **VPC Subnets created**
-![enter image description here](https://i.ibb.co/jbLnxPv/image.png)

-**VPC Internet Gateway created**
+![enter image description here](https://i.ibb.co/jbLnxPv/image.png) **VPC Internet Gateway created**
-![enter image description here](https://i.ibb.co/crRPhY6/image.png)

-**VPC NAT Gateway created**
+![enter image description here](https://i.ibb.co/crRPhY6/image.png) **VPC NAT Gateway created**
 ![NAT Gateway](https://i.ibb.co/FJYLZDD/image.png)

-### What I have done so far
+### What has been done so far

-I have created a virtual private cloud network across two availability zones within an AWS region.
-I have created six subnets, three in each availability zone, and have configured a route so that the internet can communicate with resources in the public subnets and vice versa.
-The application subnets have been configured, via routing table, to communicate with the internet via NAT gateways in the public subnets, and the data subnets can only communicate with resources in the six subnets, but not the internet.
+ - Created a virtual private cloud network across two availability zones within an AWS region.
+ -  Created six subnets, three in each availability zone, with a configured a route so that internet can communicate with resources in the public subnets and vice versa.
+ - The application subnets have been configured, via routing table, to communicate with the internet via NAT gateways in the public subnets, and the data subnets can only communicate with resources in the six subnets, but not the internet.

-### Next

-Now I am ready to move to the next section where I will deploy a highly available database for use by WordPress.

 # Part 2: Build the Data Tier

-> Now that I have created a virtual network across multiple data centers I will create a resilient, cached, highly-available data tier designed to support my WordPress installation.
+Create a resilient, cached, highly-available data tier designed to support WordPress installation.
 To do this I will, over the next 3 sections, create an active / passive database deployment using  [Amazon Relational Database Service](https://aws.amazon.com/rds/) (RDS) and then add caching to the database using the managed caching service  [Amazon ElastiCache](https://aws.amazon.com/elasticache/)

-## Set up RDS database

-Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
-It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.
-Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.

 ### Here is what I will create in this Section
 ![database tier](https://i.ibb.co/L6xC0gP/section2.png)
-I will deploy a highly available relational database across availability zones and in DB Subnets using Amazon RDS.
-I will use CloudFormation to automate the resource deployment.

 ### Launch CloudFormation Stack

-I will use the CloudFormation stack to create  MySQL database using Amazon Aurora in RDS in multiple availability zones, as well as security groups and subnet groups for communication to a client server.

 [Launch Stack](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=module2-rds&templateURL=https://ee-assets-prod-us-east-1.s3.amazonaws.com/modules/402582136e8b4a63866212aa6dc0e6e3/v1/module2.yaml)

 ![enter image description here](https://i.ibb.co/yqvDTVN/image.png)